James Duard Marshall: Neosho Centennial Mural

-The mural is not in pristine condition.
+The mural was not in pristine condition.
 It was housed in the Municipal Auditorium for 68 years until it was removed in 2007 and reinstalled in the Neosho Newton County Library in 2008.
 While in the Municipal Auditorium, it was exposed to soot and cooking grease.
 A portion was cut out to make way for a vent.
-More recently, the Neosho Arts Council engaged an art conservator to examine the mural and make a report regarding its treatment.
-Currently, the Council is soliciting donations for the mural's restoration.
+In 2021, the Neosho Arts Council engaged an art conservator to examine the mural and make a report regarding its treatment.
+The Council soliciting donations for the mural's restoration.
+In total, $15,000 was raised and the mural was clean and restored by a conservator in Kansas City.
+On November 29, 2022, the mural was official welcomed back at the Neosho Newton County Library with a public reception.